evolvedbinary/hsg-project-wiki/Setup.md

   - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit."
 - Return to oXygen.
   - From the External Tools toolbar menu, under `= Setup and maintenance =`, select
     - `1.
-Clone all repositories`
+Clone all repositories & resources`
     - `2.
 Apply Mac settings to hsg-project`
     - `3.
 Apply hsg-project settings to eXist`
 - If you use eXist to preview website content, then proceed to [Starting eXist](#starting-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
 Otherwise, you're all set with the latest version of all of our software.
-- **Note:** Until hsg is updated to eXist 5, you can only use Transmit to publish to the website instead of oXygen's "Upload current file to history.state.gov" command (the command will return an error).
+- **Note:** Until hsg is updated to eXist 5, you must Transmit to publish to the website; oXygen's "Upload current file to history.state.gov" command will not work.
 See "Connecting to hsg with Transmit" below.

 ## Installing dependencies